The Australian Government is paying close attention to the United Kingdom’s preparations to withdraw from the European Union.

-If the UK leaves the EU without a Brexit deal, there may be changes that affect your business.
+If the UK leaves the EU without a Withdrawal Agreement (a ‘no deal’ Brexit) and associated transition period, there may be changes that affect your business.

 - focused on preserving and promoting our strategic and economic interests with the UK and EU